mature-man-testosterone-replacement-therapy

 How Testosterone Works

-Throughout the reproductive life of a man, the hypothalamus (part of the brain that produces hormones and regulates body function) receives messages chemical messages from nerve cells in the body and the brain and reacts to these messages.
-The hypothalamus produces several hormones, among them GnRH, which is then received by the anterior pituitary gland, releasing FSH and LH hormones.
+Throughout a man’s reproductive life, the hypothalamus (a part of the brain that produces hormones and regulates bodily functions) receives chemical messages from nerve cells in the body and the brain, and reacts to these messages.
+The hypothalamus produces several hormones, among them GnRH, which is then received by the anterior pituitary gland, causing it to release FSH and LH hormones.
 These hormones travel to the gonads (testicles).
-LH causes the testes to make testosterone, and FSH controls sperm production.

-While men continue to age, specific changes in their bodies occur that coincide with the reduction of testosterone.
+As men continue to age, specific changes in their bodies occur that coincide with a reduction in testosterone levels.
 Under normal conditions, this is part of the aging process.
 Much marketing effort has gone into promoting testosterone replacement therapy (TRT), and in many circumstances, the treatment is appropriate.
 However, TRT will not stop the aging process.
 Lifestyle, diet, exercise, and mental and physical health impact aging.
 There is only one way to see why testosterone levels may be declining and what is behind that decline.
 This information is provided by a blood test and a knowledgeable treating physician.

 Results of Testosterone Blood Tests